mdhiggins/sickbeard_mp4_automator/README.md

 External Cover Art
 --------------
-To use your own cover art instead of what the script pulls from TMDB or TVDB, simply place an image file named cover.jpg or cover.png in the same directory as the input video before processing and it will be used.
+To use your own cover art instead of what the script pulls from TMDB or TVDB, simply place an image file  in the same directory as the input video with the same name before processing and it will be used.
+Must be `jpg` or `png`

 Import External Subtitles
 --------------
 To import external subtitles, place the .srt file in the same directory as the file to be processed.
-The srt must have the same name as the input video file, as well as the 3 character language code for which the subtitle is.
+The srt must have the same name as the input video file, as well as the language code for which the subtitle is.
 Subtitle importing obeys the langauge rules set in autoProcess.ini, so languages that aren't whitelisted will be ignored.

 Naming example:
 ```